macey26/100-days-of-code/r1-log.md

 ###R2D53
 Finished counting cards exercise @freeCodeCamp I kept failing the test because I was repeating the same code twice, so it was returning the wrong value.

+###R2D54
+For some reason I couldn't comprehend some of the javascript excercises today, so I went back and completed some of the new challenges for responsive web design @freeCodeCamp

+ I hope my brain returns tomorrow

+###R2D55
+Making some progress with javascript objects @freeCodeCamp

+###R2D56
+Still in the javascript objects section @freeCodeCamp also had a look at some of the new applied visual design challenges too.

+Excited to learn more about making things look a bit nicer